 FISA clearly wanted women’s international rowing to work and the running of international regattas in conjunction with European Championships could only mean that it expected there to be full Women’s European Championships in due course, but as with almost all its events and innovations, it took the perfectly reasonable approach of establishing unofficially that the idea was definitely viable before it was adopted.
 This should not be interpreted as ‘sexism’ but as the type of due diligence that is proper for a world governing body: the same happened with introduction of Championships for juniors and lightweights.

-Three international regattas – which might today be described as test events – we were run to do this in Macon (1951), Amsterdam (1952) and Copenhagen (1953).
+Three international regattas – which might today be described as test events – were run to prove the concept.
+These took place in Macon (1951), Amsterdam (1952) and Copenhagen (1953).

 In a further indication that FISA was entirely behind women’s rowing, and again before the last of the test events took place, FISA accepted a proposal by France and Holland at an Extraordinary Congress on 27-30 May 1953 to run Women’s European Rowing Championships starting in 1954.